This article was originally published in April 2017 and has been updated.

 At a meetup we hosted last year, “Building a World-Class Analytics Team”, Elena Grewal, a Data Science Manager at Airbnb, mentioned that they had already scaled Airbnb’s data team to 30+ engineers.
 That’s a $5M+ annual investment on headcount alone.

-Keen IO is an event data platform that my team built.
+Keen.io is an event data platform that my team built.
 It provides big data infrastructure as a service to thousands of companies.
-With APIs for capturing, analyzing, streaming, and embedding event data, we make it relatively easy for any developer to run world-class event data architecture, without having to staff a huge team and build a bunch of infrastructure.
+With APIs for streaming, storing, querying, and presenting event data, we make it relatively easy for any developer to run world-class event data architecture, without having to staff a huge team and build a bunch of infrastructure.
 Our customers capture billions of events and query trillions of data points daily.

 Although a typical developer using Keen would never need to know what’s happening behind the scenes when they send an event or run a query, here’s what the architecture looks like that processes their requests.

-On the top row (the ingestion side), load balancers handle billions of incoming post requests as events stream in from apps, web sites, connected devices, servers, billing systems, etc. Events are validated, queued, and optionally enriched with additional metadata like IP-to-geo lookups.
+For the HTTP Stream API, load balancers can handle billions of incoming post requests a week as events stream in from apps, web sites, connected devices, servers, billing systems, etc. Events are validated, queued, and optionally enriched with additional metadata like IP-to-geo lookups.
 This all happens within seconds.

 Once safely stored in Apache Cassandra, event data is available for querying via a REST API.
 Our architecture (via technologies like Apache Storm, DynamoDB, Redis, and AWS lambda), supports various querying needs from real-time data exploration on the raw incoming data, to cached queries which can be instantly loaded in applications and customer-facing reports.